Subargument Argumentation Frameworks: Separating Direct Conflict from Structural Dependency: Principles and Explanatory Perspective

+Therefore, accepting $a$ commits the accepting set $E$ to defending the entire subargument structure of $a$, and Principle~\ref{princ:commitment} holds. \end{proof}

+In Fig. 1, this entails that accepting $b_3$ commits the agent not only to resolving conflicts on $b_1$, but also to accepting the structurally dependent argument c, even though c does not participate in any attack.
+This illustrates that commitment induced by acceptance is structural rather than purely conflict-driven.

+Note that, under the present semantics, defending an argument $a$ requires a commitment to its structural basis: conflicts targeting arguments in $\mathit{Sub}^{*}(a)$ must be neutralised in order for the defence of $a$ to succeed.
+This requirement goes beyond surface-level counterattacks.

-The discussion so far suggests that even when extension membership is preserved by forgetting structure, an important gap remains at the level of \emph{justificatory information}.
-In a subargument framework, the acceptability of an argument may depend on which \emph{subarguments} are attacked and how these attacks are defended.
-Such information is invisible in plain Dung frameworks, where conflicts are only represented between whole arguments.
+The discussion so far indicates that even when extension membership is preserved by forgetting structure, an important gap remains at the level of justification.
+In an SAF, the acceptability of an argument depends on \emph{which} subarguments are attacked and \emph{how} those attacks are defended.
+Such information is invisible in plain Dung frameworks, where conflicts are represented only between whole arguments.
+We formalise this gap through an explanation principle.